A garden on steroids.

 * FL will not sleep in the crib or in the bed.
 That leaves the floor and this won't work at home, plus, the floor is no place for a little girl (or her aching, old parents).

-* Please pray for our girls as we prepare and travel to Hong Kong in a few days and travel home.
+* FL has had many big tantrums, but they are getting shorter and less physical as of today.* Please pray for our girls as we prepare and travel to Hong Kong in a few days and travel home.
 This big change will be very stressful on both of them, as we can't make them understand what is happening or what home is.

 * FL is great at signing - I think she's starting to make the connections as a language as well! : )